Completed research

 Lead partner: RCE Graz-Styria

-Description: We live in a communication and media society in which an enormous amount of information on every conceivable topic is disseminated via a wide variety of communication channels.
-This abundance makes it increasingly difficult for senders of a message to disseminate messages effectively and presents potential recipients with the increased challenge of perceiving, selecting and processing these messages.
-In particular, the communication and communication of complex, more difficult to grasp topics such as "sustainability" face the challenge of being communicated in a particularly targeted and absorbable way.
-The aim of the project is to compare the strengths and weaknesses of sustainability communication by means of a static website using the example of "OpenScience4Sustainability" and by means of a social network using the example of "Facebook".
+Description: We live in a communication and media society in which an enormous wealth of information on every conceivable topic is disseminated via a wide variety of communication channels.
+This abundance makes it increasingly difficult for communicators to disseminate messages effectively and presents potential recipients with a growing challenge in perceiving, selecting and processing these messages.
+In particular, the communication and dissemination of complex, less tangible topics such as ‘sustainability’ face the challenge of needing to be communicated in a particularly targeted and accessible manner.
+The aim of the project is to compare the strengths and weaknesses of sustainability communication using a static website based on the example of ‘OpenScience4Sustainability’ and using a social network based on the example of ‘Facebook’.
 The following results will be achieved: 1.)
-Suggestions for improvements to internet communications, specifically for "OpenScience4Sustainability", 2.)
-Monitoring of Facebook experiences and establishment of a permanent sustainability blog on Facebook by the RCE Graz-Styria, 3.)
-Optimisation of the networking of homepages and social networks.
+Suggestions for improving online communications, specifically for “OpenScience4Sustainability”, 2.)
+Monitoring of the Facebook experience and the establishment of a permanent sustainability blog on Facebook by the RCE Graz-Styria, 3.)
+Optimisation of the interlinking of websites and social networks

 Commissioned by: Federal Ministry of Science and Research